 In humans, testosterone is almost exclusively (more than 95%) of testicular origin.
 Under normal physiological conditions, Leydig cells in the testis, are the major source of testicular androgens.
 The action of LH is mediated by the transmembrane hLHR on the surface of Leydig cells.
 Because the hLHR when acted on by LH triggers the synthesis of testosterone, therefore we started by examining the hLHR of the FMPP patients.
 This work led to the identification of single point activating mutations of the hLHR and established the cause of this disease in patients.

-FMPP is the result of activating mutations which are gain-of-function mutations and cause luteinizing hormone releasing hormone (LHRH) – independent isosexual precocious puberty in boys.
+FMPP is the result of activating mutations which are gain-of-function mutations and cause luteinising hormone releasing hormone (LHRH) – independent isosexual precocious puberty in boys.
 Constitutive activity of the hLHR leads to stimulation of testicular Leydig cells in the fetal and prepubertal period in the absence of the hormone resulting in autonomous production of testosterone.
 At an age as early as 3-4 years old, affected boys have secondary sexual development with penile growth and bilateral enlargement of testes and pubic hair development indistinguishable from true puberty.
 Traditional diagnosis is made by the findings of pubertal to adult levels of testosterone while the basal level of gonadotropins is appropriate for the age, i.e. prepubertal.
 The disorder was then called Testotoxicosis because of the early recognition of the production of toxic level of testosterone in prepubertal patients.
 Histologic examination of testicular biopsy shows growth of Leydig cells2.
 Activating mutation of the hLHR has no apparent effect on female carriers.
 To treat this disorder, two drugs are used, spironolactone, an anti-androgen which prevents the action of testosterone and testoleactone, an anti-aromatase which prevents the formation of testosterone.
 Since upon puberty, there will be a surge of LH secretion which triggers the production of testosterone and sexual development of male, the two drugs are withdrawn upon puberty to allow the naturally produced testosterone to act its course.
 Thus, Testotoxicosis patients were usually not followed after the onset of natural puberty.

 Molecular Diagnosis of FMPP

 All known FMPP mutations are single point missense mutations identified in exon 11 of the hLHR gene which encodes the TM domain.
 The fact that all known activating mutations of hLHR are on a large exon makes molecular diagnosis of FMPP using DNA amplification by PCR followed by sequencing straight forward and relatively simple.
-Over 120 FMPP kindreds have been reported, more than 50% of which were analyzed by my laboratory.
+Over 120 FMPP kindreds have been reported, more than 50% of which were analysed by my laboratory.
 Eighteen different mutations of 15 amino acids have been found in patients (Figure 1A)3, 4.
 One amino acid residue (Asp578) has 3 different mutations while another amino acid residue (Asp564) has 2 different mutations.
 About 10% of the mutations are sporadic mutations, i.e. new mutations, while there are 10% of FMPP families without identifiable abnormality of the hLHR.
 The majority of the FMPP mutations were found in TM VI, making this the hot spot of mutation.
 The most frequently mutated amino acid is Asp-578.
 Over 55% of all activating mutations affect this amino acid.
 There is no difference in the clinical manifestation between patients affected by familial and new mutations.
 Rare mutations occur more often in patients of non-Caucasian ethnic background, including Hispanics, Asians, African Americans and African Brazilians3.

 Seven TM Helices (TM I to TM VII).
 Red filled circles indicates mutated amino acid residues found in FMPP patients.
 The position of the amino acid residue is indicated by the number.